Prebiotics and probiotics: what they are, differences and what they are used for

 Probiotics given 30 minutes after this meal showed lower survival.

-Saccharomyces cerevisiae boulardii was not affected by meal time or meal buffering capacity.
+The strain Saccharomyces cerevisiae boulardii was not affected by meal time or meal buffering capacity.

 Access our online nutritional test now to receive specific nutritional advice and a personalized meal plan that will help you live a healthy life.
 Take control of your life and adopt a proactive approach to health and nutrition.